Spike-Pentesting/App-witchcraft/README.md

 But it's far beyond that, it also checks updates, send reports with pushes (using pushbullet.com), align build machines and much more, checkout the help (`witchcraft help`).
 It's strictly required a configuration file, located in ~/.witchcraft/witchcraft.conf, an example is shipped within the repo, it's so easy to configure and get up and running.
 You can also setup up more configuration files, and specifying them using WITCHCRAFT\_CONFIG env variable.

+# NAME

+App::witchcraft - Continuous integration tool, repository manager for Gentoo or your Entropy server

 # INSTALLATION